bahtiyartan/troia/docs/36Table.rst

 Flags about Table Information
 =============================

 Here are flags that returns data about table's itself (independent from active row).
-Some of this flags will be discussed (w.b.d.) detailly, in different sections.
+Some of this flags will be discussed (w.b.d.) detailly, in related sections.

 +--------------+-------+------+-------------------------------------------------+
 |Flag          |Type   |R-Only| Description                                     |